abthahiahmed/aerox/README.md

 ## Aerox 🇧🇩
 ### A C++ web framework with built-in view engine and file-system based routing.

-This framework will simplify the inplementation web task for a existing system which is need to host publicly.
-I'm currently working on it and has much more ideas to create a powerful web framework for C++ that can handle web task easily.
-Here is a quick doc for quick intro about the framework.
+This framework will simplify the implementation of web task for existing systems which is need to be host publicly.
+I'm currently working on it and has much more ideas to create a powerful web framework for C++ that can handle web task easily with easy syntax.
+Here is a quick documentation for quick intro about the framework.

 Currently this framework is build for linux.
 But I will also build for windows soon.